 Clear cobwebs in corners and around recessed lights.
 I find a damp cloth works nicely.
 I particularly like the telescoping cleaning brushes.

 Clean the china cabinet by taking out everything and then wipe the shelves.
 Mismatched dishes or serving utensils you don't use anymore are great things to eliminate in your china cabinet.

 Below are some dusters and cobwebs tools I found on Amazon.com(affiliate).

 Kitchen Deep Cleaning Areas

 Clean Out the upper cabinets in your kitchens.
 Be honest with yourself; how often do you reach above your fridge or in the top cabinet space?
-Not often, right?
-This area is a great place to get rid of the clutter.
+Not often, correct?
+This area is a great place to get rid of clutter.

 Empty the refrigerator and reorganize the space.
 Sort all the items by tasks.
 Use trays, lazy susans, and containers to help you keep the space organized and easy to clean.
 If you can place all the items in one bin, it is much simpler to clean the shelves.

 Clearing out the pantry is another area that needs to be looked at closely, especially if you have a deep pantry.
-I find it is best to make meals from the pantry after finding items in the back of your closet.
+Making meals from the pantry after finding items in the back of your closet is best.
 You can make some interesting dishes too.

 Dust and clean the pictures on the walls.
-Take them down and dust the frames top, bottom, sides, and back too.
+Take them down and dust the frames top, bottom, sides, and back.